windmill-labs/windmilldocs/docs/advanced/3_cli/variable.md

 ### Structure

-Here is an example of a variable specification as a JSON object:
+Here is an example of a variable specification:

 ```ts
 {